hyde231/pornstar-lookup/README.md

 NSFW !!!

-Aggregating and listing 204764 aliases individual pornstars with 395792 aliases, based on 395792 raw entries scraped from 18 different soruces.
+Aggregating and listing 214689 individual pornstars with 411303 aliases, based on 396186 raw entries scraped from 18 different soruces.

 ## Purpose
 This is an attempt to combine female pornstar identities that have different names according to different sources.
 By using heuristics on names and aliases used, there should be a way to find similarities and link duplicates together.